ivyzhou17/bootstrap/README.md

-This is my bootstrap homework
+# Bootstrap Assignment

-I created a simple webpage for doggy toys :dog: :tada:
+Using Bootstrap, I created a simple webpage for doggy toys :dog: :tada:

+## Techniques Used

+HTML
+CSS